 There are some prescribed items that are cheaper to purchase over the counter than paying the £8.80 prescription charge.
 Two great examples of this are Aqueous cream and hydrocortisone 1% which can both be purchased for around £3.50 instead of the £8.80 prescription charge.
 Other items to look out for pricing up individually include painkillers and ear drops.
 Remember to take into consideration how long a prescription would last you – if you are getting a few month’s worth of medication on the prescription then it might work out cheaper.

 There are savings to be made from shopping around for your medication.
-From supermarkets to discount and bargain stores like B&M and Home Bargains, there are often bargains to be found on medication.
+From supermarkets to discount and bargain stores like Poundland, B&M and Home Bargains, there are often bargains to be found on medication.
 You can also look online, but make sure you are choosing a reputable online pharmacy and that you account for any delivery fees.

 Consider buying painkillers yourself